ideedi/data-swr/README.md

 # data-swr
-Manage Schemas, Workers, and Renderers for your Enterprise Data
+Manage Schemas, Watchers, and Renderers for your Enterprise Data

 IDEEDI: A modern cloud-hosted Integrated Development Environment (IDE) for managing Electronic Data Interchange (EDI).